ccoupe/swift-matter-env/README.md

 `docker run -it --rm --cpus 4 --memory 8G --name swift-matter-env -v .:/code:z swift-matter-env`

 You should be in the container now.
 The prompt will be devuser@1234897 or similar. `whoami` will be 'devuser' with a uid of 1000 and a gid of 1000.
-Those can bechanged in the Dockerfile and rebuild the image.
-You can use sudo with a password prompt.
+Those can be changed in the Dockerfile and then rebuild the image.
+You can use sudo without getting a password prompt.